 tcell.
 Now consider the following request:

-The Whitelist Rule above matches this request, and the XSS event that would have been sent is ignored.
+The Allowlist Rule above matches this request, and the XSS event that would have been sent is ignored.
 Now consider a slightly different request:

 In this case, an XXS event would still be sent, since the rule did not match the field which triggered the XXS event.